hackclub/assemble-puzzle/README.md

 [@sampoder](https://github.com/sampoder):

 > The puzzle was a big hit!
-It has brought a good amount of energy to the Slack around the event.
-People really enjoyed the technical challenge of it which was a big standout.
+It has brought a great amount of energy to the Slack around the event.
+People really enjoyed the technical challenge, which stood out to me.
 Next time, we'll probably need more clues to solve (people are just too good)!

 🎉 Thanks for puzzling with us!